geraldofori/pokemon-challenge/README.md

-# Getting Started with Create React App
+# Pokemon Frontend Challenge

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## UI Library

-In the project directory, you can run:
+This project was created with the Material UI library for react.

 ### `npm start`